-9 In applying the logarithmic transformation to the urbanization variables, log(0) is defined as zero.
-The log of distances shorter than 1 km is also fixed at zero, and negative elevations are set to the smallest positive elevation in the data set.
+11 In applying the logarithmic transformation to the urbanization variables, ln(0) is defined as zero.
+The logarithm of distances shorter than 1 km is also fixed at zero, and negative elevations are set to the smallest positive elevation in the data set.
+One of the reviewers suggested that the cultivation suitability index can also be interpreted as a probability, and a logarithmic transformation may therefore not be necessary.
+We have experimented with this, and it does not affect the qualitative conclusions of our empirical analyses in a meaningful way.

-$^{^{10}}$ The borders of the super-grids are defined as the 5-percentile points of the entire longitude and latitude span of the globe, which leads to 19×19 (= 361) super-grids.
+$^{^{12}}$ The borders of the super-grids are defined as the 5-percentile points of the entire longitude and latitude span of the globe, which leads to 19×19 (= 361) super-grids.
 The spatial distribution of inhabited grid cells is such that they are located in 169 of these super-grids.